The Oral-B kids electric toothbrush is a perfectly satisfactory product.

 What this means is each themed brush comes with 4 stickers that wrap around the lower third of the brush handle along with a brush head that too has a sticker (pre-fritted) to the neck of the brush.

-Each handle has a different colored rubber grip on the handle.
+Each handle has the same functions and features.
+But each has a different colored rubber grip on the handle.

 Those colors are as follows: